 A result object SHALL contain a property named message whose value is a string that describes the result.

-The message property SHOULD conform to the guidelines for message properties (§3.10).
+The message property SHOULD conform to the guidelines for message properties (§3.10), and it MAY either be a plain text message (§3.10.2) or a message with formatting (§3.10.3).

 The message property SHOULD provide sufficient details to allow an end user to resolve any problem that the result might indicate.
 In particular, message SHALL include all of the following information that is available and relevant to the result: